-Your website can attract more traffic If you can manage to rank increase your website ranking higher in search results for queries related to topics covered on your website.
-A good website ranking translates to more traffic which in-turn means better earnings and more opportunities for your website to establish a brand presence in the market.
+Your website can attract more traffic If you can manage your website ranking in search results for queries related to topics covered on your website.
+A good website ranking translates to more traffic which in turn means better earnings and more opportunities for your website to establish a brand presence in the market.

 Your website ranking position is determined by a number of factors including its layout, usability, loading speeds, etc. We’ll explore the most essential elements of website design later in the article.
 Before we do that though, there’s one point that NEEDS to be mentioned.
 Read on below.

 Optimizing your web pages for keywords and using keywords to attract visitors on your site is only one part of Search Engine Optimization.

 Although researching proper keywords and using them in your written content is an essential part of a good website strategy, there is one mistake that many website owners make.
 That mistake is giving too much importance to keyword optimization.
 An article chock full of keywords can do more harm than good to your website.
 Let me explain why.